Aaronhuang-778/AaronHuang-778.github.io/_pages/about.md

 # 🔥 News
+- *2026.01*: &nbsp;🎉🎉 Three papers are accepted by **ICLR'26**!
+One for Low-bit LLM RL (*QeRL*: NVFP4 training for parameter-efficient RL) and two papers (*LongLive*: streaming interactive long-video generation; *OmniVinci*: a foundation model for omni-LLM) for long-video generation and foundation omni-LLMs.
+All the codes are opensourced now!
 - *2025.10*: &nbsp;🎉🎉 One paper for wearable AI guided glucose management (*A Wearable, Dual Closed-loop Insulin Delivery System for Precision Diabetes Management*) is accepted by **Advanced Materials**, <span style="color:red">**Top Interdisciplinary Journal, IF=26.8**</span>!
 - *2025.09*: &nbsp;🎉🎉 Two papers are accepted by **Neurips'25**!
 One for scaling long-video reasoning (*Long-RL*: Scaling RL to Long Videos) and one for unified reasoning model (*Mindomni*: Unleashing reasoning generation in vision language models with rgpo).
 All the codes are opensourced now!
 - *2025.05*: &nbsp;🎉🎉 One paper for structural mixed-precision low-bit quantization for LLMs (*SliM-LLM*) is accepted by **ICML'25**!
 All the codes are opensourced now!